jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-4/chapter-1a.md

 {{< /q >}}

-> *Superphysics Note: Mun's assertion is now known as balance of payments deficit or surplus.
+{{< n n="Mun's assertion is now known as balance of payments deficit or surplus.
 This is only true because international barter trade is non-existent.
 Smith's assertions will be valid after an international barter trade system is established as to provide competition to the money system.
-This is what [Pantrypoints](https:/pantrypoints.com) is aiming for.
+This is what [Pantrypoints](https:/pantrypoints.com) is aiming for. " >}}

 {{< s v="9" >}} **Those arguments were partly solid and partly sophistical.**